FoolCode/Theme/README.md

 #### Parameter Manager

-Parameter managers are used to consistently store variables for being used in the theme.
-The Builder owns a global one, and every View has a local one.
+Parameter managers are used to consistently store variables for use in the theme.
+The Builder has a global one, and every View has a local one.

 * __$pm->reset()__